 Discover a park that tells a story

-With its wide-open spaces and picnic and play areas, the park has become a central recreational space for the Parramatta community and visitors alike.
-There’s fun to be had at the Domain Creek Playground, located on the Westmead side of Parramatta Park, with a flying fox, in-ground trampolines, slides and other activities for the young and young at heart.
+With its wide-open spaces and picnic and play areas, there’s fun to be had cycling through the Park’s natural splendour, enjoying picnics on the greens, or playing at the Domain Creek Playground.
+Located on the Westmead side of the Park, the playground has a flying fox, in-ground trampolines, slides and other activities for the young and young at heart.

 Today, visitors can get walking and explore the park’s colonial history, observing remnants of 18th-century Parramatta, including the oldest Government House in Australia, Governor and Mrs Macquarie’s landscaped estate and the Dairy Precinct.
 The people’s park is brimming with monumental nods to the region’s past – from its 1820s Bath House, to the Observatory Transit Stones, the Lady Fitzroy Memorial, the Boer War Memorial and the settlement at Rose Hill.

 Take a walk through history

 There are three self-guided walks, each focused on a particular subject:

 - The Burramatta Aboriginal Landscape Trail, covers the indigenous relationship with the land, including bush tucker, medicinal plants and fire management.

 - The Colonial Rose Hill walk transports you into the late 18th century, when the British settled here, cultivating New South Wales's first farm, a convict camp and town plans, including a grand, 70-metre wide avenue.